Iowa vs. Colorado State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Iowa has not yet combined with its opponents to put up more than 44.5 points in a game this season.
+- Saturday's over/under is 7.8 points lower than the two team's combined 52.3 points per game average.

-- The two teams combine to score 52.3 points per game, 7.8 more than the total in this contest.
+- The 34 combined points per game that these two squads have allowed this season are 10.5 fewer than the 44.5 over/under in this contest.

-- This contest's total is 10.5 points above the 34 these two squads combine to surrender per game this season.
+- The 44.5-point total for this game is 11.0 points below the 55.5 points per game average total in Rams games this season.

-- The average total in Hawkeyes games this season is 49.0, 4.5 points above Saturday's total of 44.5.

-- In 2021, games involving the Rams have averaged a total of 55.5 points, 11.0 more than the set total in this contest.

 Iowa Stats and Trends

-- Iowa's games this year have not gone over the point total yet in three opportunities.
+- Iowa's games this year have not gone over the total in three opportunities.

-- Iowa is 3-0 against the spread and 3-0 overall this season when the team records more than 24.0 points.
+- When Iowa puts up more than 24.0 points, it is 3-0 against the spread and 3-0 overall.

-- The Hawkeyes have turned the ball over three times this season, two more turnovers than the Rams have forced (1).
+- This year, the Hawkeyes have turned the ball over three times, two more than the Rams' takeaways (1).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.